 It is mainly used to test the functionalities of an application based on the requirements needed.
-Same as white box testing, it does not focus on the internal structure of the application.
+Same as white box testing, it does not focus on the application’s internal structure.
 The technique adds- decision tables, domain tests, boundary value analysis, state models, and exploratory testing.

 3. Grey Box Testing

-It’s a testing method used with less information about the internal structure of the application.
+It’s a testing method with less information about the application’s internal structure.
 It performs like a black box, but for some critical areas, it can use for white box testing.
-The techniques include- waterfall model, v model, spiral model, agile model, and RAD.
+The techniques include- the waterfall model, v model, spiral model, agile model, and RAD.

 1. Waterfall Model